POWERFUL DESIGN AND PERSONAL COLOR WITH PAMELA CAUGHEY

 Price does not include airfare to/from Mexico

-Accommodations: Located in a colonial building just two blocks from the zocolo, Hostal de La Noria has free wifi, a restaurant, a pool (miniscule), bar and rooftop terrace.
-It is located across from the Textile Museum.
+Accommodations: Located in a colonial building just two blocks from the zocolo, Hostal de La Noria has free wifi, a restaurant, a pool (miniscule), and rooftop terrace.
+It is located across from the Textile Museum

 Airport: Xoxocotlan International Airport is an international airport located in Oaxaca City, in the state of Oaxaca, Mexico.
 The Airport has only one terminal that handles domestic and international air traffic.
 Code: OAX.
-There is a United direct flight from Houston that leaves around 6:15 p.m. and leaves Oaxaca around 8:30 a.m.
+There is a United direct flight from Houston that leaves around 6:15 p.m. and arrives in Oaxaca around 8:30 pm.
+The return direct flight leaves Oaxaca around 8:30 a.m.

 Day 1, Friday, October 18.
 Participants will arrive and we will meet this evening for introductions, a margarita and some appetizers before sending you off for a good night’s rest.